Sureshofficialbox/mygameboard-scratcher/README.md

 12 > 9 --> so all variables cannot be occured more than 2 times, which leads to a loosing condition.

+#### 4X4 Matrix

+Loosing combination cannot be achieved in 4X4 matrix

+Explanation : As there are 16 cells available and we have 6 values only to be filled in the cells

+for a winning combination to be achieved we need only 3 times a single value to be occured which will always be fullfilled as there are only 6 values and one bonus symbol to be filled in the 16th cells

+calculation: 6 X 2 = 12

+16 - 12 = 4

+From 4 we can reduce one symbol for bonus, so in total we have 3 cells left for winning combination to occur

+so there is always a opportunity in the 3 cells when fullfilled by any values to a achiev on winning combination.

+to achieve a loosing combination in 4x4 matrix we need to increase the number of values from 6 to 8

+Calculatin: 8 x 2 = 16  --> this explains that 8 values can be occured only to the max of 2 times, with which we can achieve a loosing combination.

+16 = total no of available cell

 ## Config.json